Burger & Lobster in the Flatiron District of New York City

 Long bar with plenty of first come, first serve seating

-Just past the tanks was a really cool looking metal bar with plenty of first come, first serve seats.
-Since there was a group of people congregating around the front of the restaurant near the hostess, I knew the wait was probably long.
-Luckily, since I was alone this time, I was able to snag a seat at the bar right away.
+Just past the tanks was a cool metal bar with plenty of first-come, first-served seats.
+Since a group was congregating around the front of the restaurant near the hostess, I knew the wait was probably long.
+Luckily, since I was alone this time, I quickly snagged a seat at the bar.

-Adjacent to the bar area was a spacious and open dining area that was packed with everyone from couples to large groups.
+Adjacent to the bar was a spacious, open dining area busy with couples and large groups.

-Everyone also seemed to be having a great time.
-The place was lively and loud with music playing in the background and people talking across the the dining room.
+Everyone was also having a great time.
+The place was lively and loud, with music playing in the background and people talking across the dining room.

 Burger & Lobster Menu